pingwie/customer_segmentation/readme.md

 In this project we are going to use real data from Arvato Financial Solutions GmbH, to find potential customers for a mail order company.
 This project consists of two phases.
 In the first phase, we aim to create a customer segmentation using unsupervised learning.
-In the second phase, our goal is to predict the response to the mail-order campaign using unsupervised learning.
+In the second phase, our goal is to predict the response to the mail-order campaign using supervised learning.

 ## Dataset <a name="dataset"></a>
 In this project we are going to use real data from *Arvato Financial Solutions GmbH*, to find potential customers for a mail order company.